-Patients are often asymptomatic when diagnosed with CML, presenting incidentally with an elevated white blood cell count on routine laboratory testing.
+Patients are often asymptomatic when diagnosed with CML, presenting incidentally with an elevated white blood cell count on a full blood count.

 Low-grade fever/night sweats (“B symptoms”)

-Increased susceptibility to infections – ↓ functional immune cells
+Increased susceptibility to infections: decreased functional immune cells

 The World Health Organisation (WHO) has developed criteria to define the various stages of CML.¹

 Approximately 85% of patients with CML are in the chronic phase at the time of diagnosis.²

 During this phase, patients are usually asymptomatic or have only mild symptoms of fatigue or abdominal fullness.